 You create a multi-master cluster by converting a single Oracle Key Vault server to become the initial node.
 The Oracle Key Vault server can be a freshly installed Oracle Key Vault server, or it can already be in service with existing data.
 A standalone server, or a primary server of a primary-standby configuration can be converted to the initial node of a cluster.

 Before using the primary server of the primary-standby configuration, you must unpair the primary-standby configuration.
 For a primary-standby configuration, you can use either of the following methods to upgrade to a cluster:

 - Back up the servers.

-- Upgrade both the primary and standby servers to release 18.3.
+- Upgrade both the primary and standby servers to the latest release.

 - Unpair the paired primary and standby servers.
 (Before you unpair the servers, see Oracle Key Vault Release Notes for known issues regarding the unpair process.)

 - Convert the primary server to be the first node of the cluster.